jimmyff/blog-travelling/adventure-2010-2011.md

 permalink: /adventure-2010-2011/
 ---

+This was a 6 month trip during 2010 - 2011, we travelled through South East Asia, up the East Coast of Australia and back through SE Asia.

 ## Travel map

 Below is our travel map showing the dates and method of transport.
 We'll be updating this as the trip progresses.
 Click on a pin to see more detail.
 [View the map on Google Maps](http://www.google.com/maps/ms?ie=UTF8&amp;hl=en&amp;msa=0&amp;msid=105326598424274706322.0004962a924ac3908d82c&amp;ll=7.527568,74.377442&amp;spn=90,153.676757&amp;source=embed)